-Lake Mckenzie is one of the most scenic spots on the island, as is the Indian Head Viewpoint and the striped cliffs of the Cathedrals.
+Lake Mckenzie is one of the most scenic spots on the Fraser Island, as is the Indian Head Viewpoint and the striped cliffs of the Cathedrals.

 The easiest and most convenient way to visit Fraser Island is by doing a day trip from Hervey Bay or Brisbane, or you can bring your own camping gear and stay the night on the world’s largest sand island.

 28) The Great Ocean Road